google-research/torchsde/README.md

 See [`demo.ipynb`](examples/demo.ipynb) for more on this.

 #### Possible noise types and explanations when state dimension=d
-- `diagonal`: The diffusion function is an element-wise function and has output size (d,).
-The Brownian motion is set to be d-dimensional.
+- `diagonal`: The diffusion `g` is element-wise and has output size (d,).
+The Brownian motion is d-dimensional.
-- `additive`: The diffusion function is constant w.r.t. the state `y` and has output size (d, m).
-The Brownian motion is set to be m-dimensional.
+- `additive`: The diffusion `g` is constant w.r.t. `y` and has output size (d, m).
+The Brownian motion is m-dimensional.
-- `scalar`: The diffusion function has output size $(d, 1)$.
-The Brownian motion is set to be 1-dimensional.
+- `scalar`: The diffusion `g` has output size $(d, 1)$.
+The Brownian motion is 1-dimensional.
-- `general`: The diffusion function has output size $(d, m)$.
-The Brownian motion is set to be m-dimensional.
+- `general`: The diffusion `g` has output size $(d, m)$.
+The Brownian motion is m-dimensional.

-In practice, we found `diagonal` and `additive` to produce a good trade-off between model flexibility and computational efficiency.
+In practice, we found `diagonal` and `additive` to produce a good trade-off between model flexibility and computational efficiency, and we recommend sticking to these two noise types if possible.

-### Integrating SDEs and a KL penalty
+### Integrating SDEs with KL penalty
 During modeling, fitting SDEs directly to data will likely give degenerate solutions that are close to being deterministic.
 One benefit of using SDEs is when they are treated as latent variables in a Bayesian formulation.
 With an appropriate prior SDE, a [Kullback–Leibler (KL) divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) on the space of sample paths can be estimated efficiently.